Curriculum

 During the PGY3 residents maintain their connections to pediatric neurology through the weekly Pediatric Neurology Continuity clinic.

 The inpatient pediatric neurology consult team is always comprised of at 1-2 pediatric neurology residents, 1 adult neurology resident, and 1 attending.
 Psychiatry residents, Harvard Medical School students, and visiting medical students frequently join us as well.
-These last two years are exclusively home call, on average every 4-5 nights during the inpatient and some outpatient blocks.
+These last two years are exclusively home call, on average every 3-4 nights during the inpatient and some outpatient blocks.
 Elective time is call-free.
-Post call residents go home after rounds.

-We have an incredibly rich variety of outpatient experiences where you will see everything from bread and butter general pediatric neurology to highly specialized subspecialty clinics – including Angelman's, Ketogenic Diet, Neuromuscular, Movement, Tics/Tourette’s, Mitochondrial, Autism, Neurofibromatosis, Leukodystrophy, Sleep, Learning Disorders, and Pediatric Stroke
+We have an incredibly rich variety of outpatient experiences where you will see everything from bread and butter general pediatric neurology to highly specialized subspecialty clinics – including Angelman's, Ketogenic Diet, Neuromuscular, Movement, Tics/Tourette’s, Mitochondrial, Autism, Neurofibromatosis, Leukodystrophy, Sleep, Learning Disorders, Pediatric Stroke, Tuberous Sclerosis, Pedi Epilepsy Surgery, and Neuroimmunology.

 We provide an unparalleled amount of elective time.
 We believe it is essential for allowing residents to explore career interests and tailor training to your career goals.
 You have a total of 11 months of elective time- 7 months of which are completely free for you to choose.
 All electives are call-free.
-(Required electives are Neurophysiology, Neuroradiology, Psychiatry, Neurorehabilitation, and Neuropathology.)
+Required electives are Neurophysiology, Neuroradiology, Psychiatry, Neurorehabilitation, Neuropathology, and Neurogenetics.

 There are ample opportunities to attend both adult and pediatric neurology didactics throughout your residency years.
 Lunch is provided at noon conferences for those that attend in person.
 This year every conference will have a link available for remote attendance.
 Most noon conferences are also recorded for future viewing.
 Below are listed the regular conferences, with pediatric neurology specific conferences in red.